 A “counter-culture” view of money!

-My friends Michael Phillips and Salli Rasberry wrote Seven Laws in response to a growing interest in business and money during the early 70s by friends and friends of friends who had been social activists in the 60s.
+Michael Phillips and Salli Rasberry wrote Seven Laws in response to a growing interest in business and money during the early 70s by friends and friends of friends who had been social activists in the 60s.